-The Alliance School attributes current growth in attendance rates, academic achievement, and behavior improvements to the following practices in addition to the core constructs:
+The Alliance School attributes the current growth in attendance rates, academic achievement, and behavior improvements to the following practices in addition to the core constructs:

-• The use of a co-teaching model between special education teachers and regular education teachers, which makes it possible for RTI to be implemented in the classroom environment;

-• The focus of creation of small freshmen cohort classes, which builds community, allows for the strengthening of skills, and nurturinge young students in their first year of high school;

-• A commitment to the limiting of class sizes to under thirty students in most any core academic course;

-• A strong sense of commitment, collaboration, and ownership amongst staff members, which leads to rigorous teaching and learning, reflective practice, and effective innovation;

-• The creation of Advisories provide guidance to address pressing issues as attendance, GPA, behavior, and graduation in a small group that encourages students to be accountable and work on goals

-Embedded interventions in classes with progress monitoring to ensure students are attaining goals and objectives
+- The use of a co-teaching model between special education teachers and regular education teachers, which makes it possible for RTI to be implemented in the classroom environment; - The focus of creation of small freshmen cohort classes, which builds community, allows for the strengthening of skills, and nurturinge young students in their first year of high school; - A commitment to the limiting of class sizes to under thirty students in most any core academic courses; - A strong sense of commitment, collaboration, and ownership amongst staff members, which leads to rigorous teaching and learning, reflective practice, and effective innovation; - The creation of Advisories provide guidance to address pressing issues as attendance, GPA, behavior, and graduation in a small group that encourages students to be accountable and work on goals - Embedded interventions in classes with progress monitoring to ensure students are attaining goals and objectives - Field trips play a crucial role in providing students with alternative learning environments.
+Past excursions to colleges in Wisconsin, Illinois, Georgia, and Alabama, explorations of potential careers, and visits to venues such as the Milwaukee Film Festival expand students' learning beyond the confines of the traditional classroom. - Students with disabilities are encouraged to participate in career exploration programs (ex.
+CATP) and on-the-job training (OJT) to develop interpersonal and employment skills, thereby enriching their educational experience. - Encouragement to enroll in courses at UWM, Mount Mary University, or MATC to gain exposure to college-level curriculum and chart a path toward their future careers or interests. - Engagement in comprehensive Financial Literacy workshops and supplementary activities, with the Alliance's Financial Literacy curriculum setting an influential standard that is incorporated across MPS.